Modern Foreign Languages

 Key Stage 3

 Pupils learn either French or German with Spanish in Year 7 and will continue one language from Year 8 until Year 11.
 In KS3 pupils practise their skills in Listening, Reading, Speaking and Writing on the following topics: family and friends, home town, pets, holidays, food and drink, future plans, environment, hobbies, school and health.
 As well as extensive vocabulary, pupils will learn how to apply grammatical structures to create language.

 Key Stage 4

-The vast majority of our pupils take a GCSE in French or German following the AQA syllabus with excellent results.
+The vast majority of our pupils take a GCSE in French, German or Spanish following the AQA syllabus with excellent results.

 At Key Stage 4 pupils build on the skills and topic areas studied at Key Stage 3 and develop more complex sentence structures and how to justify their opinions.
 They also extend their knowledge of the culture of the countries where that language is spoken.

 For an overview of the Languages new AQA GCSE for Year 10 onwards please click here

 Year 10 and 11 pupils all have access to their textbook online via Kerboodle.
 They have been given their log in details by their class teacher.

 https://www.kerboodle.com/users/login (Institution code: ne1)